MAPF-Competition/PlanViz/README.md

 ![plan_viz_gif](images/plan_viz.gif)

-Please refer to the [PlanViz instruction manual](./PlanViz.md) for how to use this tool.

 ## Run
-The following example shows how to visualise a plan file in the JSON format used by the Robot Runners competition.
+Please refer to the [PlanViz instruction manual](./PlanViz.md) for details about how to use this tool and supported features.
+The following simple example shows how to visualise a plan file, from the JSON formatted descriptions produced by the Robot Runners start-kit.

 Open a terminal and type the following command:
 ```bash